edriving-limited/compoships/README.md

 # Compoships

-**This is a fork of the Compoships package, updated to allow case-insenstitive eager loading of models**

-Please refer to that [package](https://github.com/topclaudy/compoships) for documentation.
+By default, Laravel's relationships allow only one primary key and are case-sensitive.
+This package is a combination of the [Compoships](https://github.com/topclaudy/compoships) package, which allows composite keys, as well as the [Eloquent case-insensitive relations](https://github.com/TishoTM/eloquent-ci-relations) package, which allows case-insensitive relationships.

 ## Installation